zypangpang/mmdict_daemon/README.md

     * fire
     * python-daemon (for convenient daemonization.
 You can omit it if you just use nohup.)
 ## Install
-Since it is constructed by pure Python.
-After install above dependencies, cloning this repo should be enough.
+Since it is constructed by pure Python, after installing above dependencies, cloning this repo should be enough.

 ## Usage
 First run `python mmdict.py init` to init config file.
 Default file path is `$HOME/.mmdict/configs.ini`.